Thursday, November 30, 2006

 Turkey faces unique pressures as a secular Muslim country.
 The Pope has reversed his position and now backs Turkey's entry into the E.U.

-.
+Bush states Iraq is not in civil war.
 Iran says it will work with Iraq to stop the violence.
 Yeah, right.
 Iran also says U.S. troops must leave Iraq.
 I wonder why.

-The story about six Iraqi's being burned alive appears to be a terrorist fake
+The story about six Iraqi's being burned alive appears to be a terrorist fake.

 Iran to host Holocaust "conference."
 That ought to help heal the problems between Jews and Muslims.